-On 30 May 2017 Bisalloy Steel Group Ltd entered into a facility with Westpac Banking Corporation.
+(i) On 30 May 2017 Bisalloy Steel Group Ltd entered into a facility with Westpac Banking Corporation.
 This facility currently provides Bisalloy Steel Group Limited and Bisalloy Steels Pty Ltd with a:

-- \$7m invoice finance facility;
+\$10m invoice finance facility;

-- \$7m bank bill facility; and
+• \$6.5m bank bill facility; and

-- \$2m export working capital facility
+• \$2m export working capital facility

 The facility is secured by a fixed and floating charge over all assets of the Closed Group.
 The facility is subject to usual provisions such as negative covenants and various undertakings, including compliance with an equity ratio covenant, a leverage ratio covenant and an interest coverage ratio.
+The bank bill facility has a three year term, whilst the other facilities are ongoing.
 The drawn invoice finance facility balance is limited to the value of the available collateral being eligible receivables, and fluctuates daily.
 The facility is variable rate linked to an interest rate plus a fixed margin.
-The average variable interest rate for the year is 5.13% (2016: 4.73%).
+The average variable interest rate for the year is 4.95% (2017: 5.13%).